mafintosh/webrebels-2014/slides.md

 ----

 This is how BitTorrent fetches and verifies data!

-But how do we find peers that share our (bergen-to-oslo-train-video.mp4)?
+But how do we find peers that share bergen-to-oslo-train-video.mp4?

 ----

  (so distributed)